ALLEN Coaching

 Animals play a number of roles in helping the forests regenerate.
 The herbivores restrict the overgrowth of the grass and other plants by devouring them as food.
 The herbivores themselves support the survival of carnivores by being their food.

-Their wastes help maintain the nutrition of the soil and once they die their carcasses are degenerated by microorganisms and this enriches the soil.
-The flora and fauna flourish by being mutually beneficial for each other.
+Their wastes help maintain the nutrition of the soil, and once they di,e their carcasses are decomposed by microorganisms ,and this enriches the soil.
+The flora and fauna flourish by being mutually beneficial to each other.

 2 .
 Explain how forests prevent floods.